vippsas/vipps-developers/newsletters/2022-09-newsletter.md

 * [eCom API specification](https://vippsas.github.io/vipps-developer-docs/api/ecom)
 * [eCom FAQ](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api-faq)

-# Inform customers that there are no fees when paying with Vipps
+# Inform customers that there are no fees

 It can help your conversion if you remind your users that:
 * There are no Vipps fees when paying a business